 Archive for August, 2010

 Courtesy of EarthSky A Clear Voice for Science www.EarthSky.org The first few evenings of September 2010 present a celestial trio – the planets Venus and Mars, and the star Spica fitting within a circle that is smaller than 5 degrees in diameter.
 Because a typical binocular field spans about 5 degrees of sky, there is a good chance of seeing all three luminaries squeezing up together inside a single binocular field.
-All three should be bright enough to see with the unaided eye, if ...
+All three should be bright enough to see with the unaided eye, if your sky ...
 Full Story

 Berthoud fire responded to a fire at the BMX track on Tuesday afternoon.
 Old hay bales lined up agains the Berthoud High School fence were ablaze.
 Firefighters got the fire out quickly with water and foam.
 The bales had been laying in the same location all summer and were dry so that spontaneous combustion was probably not the cause.
 The fire call came in shortly after classes finished at the high school.